Nimramuradahmed/number_guessing_game/README.md

 # number_guessing_game
-CLI based number guessing game
+This is a cli based number guessing game